-Although the various types of depression are different, you might find it useful to start with a brief overview of the most common symptoms of depression.
-In making a diagnosis, the doctor will consider all the symptoms you’ve had for two weeks or more.
+Although the various types of depression can be different, you may find it useful to start with a brief overview of the most common symptoms of depression.
+In making an accurate diagnosis, the doctor will likely consider all the symptoms you’ve had for two weeks or more.
 They might use the Diagnostic and Statistical Manual (DSM-5) to determine whether your condition meets the criteria for one of the types of depression.

-Many people recognize lingering sadness as a sign of depression.
-The DSM-5 lists several other symptoms associated with depression as well:
+Many people recognize lingering, persistent sadness as a sign of depression.
+The DSM-5 and the American Psychiatric Association list several other symptoms associated with depression as well:

 - Less activity or more agitation